 - 1 tbsp pure maple syrup or local raw honey

 - Chop apples up into chunks (compost the cores).
-If you prefer you can peel the apples beforehand, but I leave my apples unpeeled, as most of the nutrition is just under the skin.
+If you prefer you can peel the apples beforehand – this is a good idea if you’re using conventionally-grown apples that have had pesticides sprayed on them – however I usually leave my apples unpeeled, as most of the nutrition is just under the skin.

 - Heat over medium heat for a few minutes, stirring often.
-Let cook for 10-20 minutes, or until apples are soft, stirring throughout.
+Let cook for 10-20 minutes, or until apples are soft.
+Ensure you stir the apples throughout to stop them sticking ton the bottom of the pan.
 Add more water if needed.
-If you prefer the apples to be completely broken down – say if using as baby food for infant) – continue cooking until apples become mushy and break apart.
+If you prefer the apples to be completely broken down – say if using as baby food for infant – continue cooking until apples become mushy and break apart.

 Have you made stewed apples before?
-What was it like?
+What did you think?
 Share in the comments below.

 Lots of love,